Your cosmetic surgeon in Marseille, offers hip liposuction

 Liposuction is a modern and effective technique for treating fatty deposits located between skin tissue and muscles.

 During liposuction, a cannula which is a blunt-tipped steel tube is connected to a suction device to remove fat from the body.

 Liposuction is used to treat excess fat in several areas of the body including the hips.

 Liposuction of the hips makes it possible to permanently remove localized deposits of fat that do not disappear despite diets or playing sports.
 It is therefore not just the superficial fat under the skin, which is present all over the body, but above all the fat located in the deeper layer of the skin.

 - You have localized areas of fat deposits on the hips that are unsightly compared to the rest of your body;

 - You want better definition of your figure;

 What are the benefits of hip liposuction?

-Patients can expect to obtain a real aesthetic benefit from hip liposuction.
+Patients can expect to obtain a real aesthetic benefit from liposuction of the hips.
 It is a safe and effective way to treat excess fat.

 The main advantages of liposuction are: